leviyevalex/sSVN/README.md

 celerates the convergence of SVGD by incorporating Hessian information into the dynamics, but also produces biased samples.
 In this paper we derive, and provide a practical implementation of, a stochastic variant of SVN (sSVN) which is both asymptotically correct and converges rapidly.
-We demonstrate that this method holds promise for parameter estimation problems of modest dimension $d \sim 10$.
+We demonstrate that this method holds promise for parameter estimation problems of modest dimension.

 # Flow illustration
 Code for these animations found in `notebooks/double_banana_flows.ipynb`